-To deliver our products and services to you – we may use your personal information to:
+(a) To deliver our products and services to you – we may use this information to:

-To improve the effectiveness of our products, services and marketing communications – we may use your personal information (in each case as is necessary for our legitimate interests or exceptionally where you have given your consent) to:
+(b) To improve the effectiveness of our products, services and marketing communications – we may use this information (in each case as is necessary for our legitimate interests) to:

-If you would like to update your details, including details of how you prefer to be contacted for marketing purposes, you can do this by:
+If you would like to update your User Personal Data details, including details of how you prefer to be contacted for marketing purposes, you can do this by:

 - Calling +44 (0)1672 511921 between 0900 and 1730 GMT Monday to Friday and ask for Sales Support.

-For the purposes referred to in this policy and relying on the bases for processing as set out above, we may share your personal information with our parent company, SAGE Publishing, namely:
+For the purposes referred to in this policy and relying on the bases for processing as set out above, we may share User Personal Data with our parent company, SAGE Publishing, namely:

 - SAGE Publications, Ltd in the United Kingdom, for global business management purposes;

 - SAGE Publications, Inc in the United States, for global business management purposes;